xzjiu/MIA_Skin_Classification/README.md

 * Inference

 For single image inference: please use function "process_image" in `skin_inference.py` (manually change model path around line 29)

+For test dataseet: please change the data_path correctly in `skin_inference.py`
 * Test

 For dataset evaluation: please use